MikeCheek/termux-process-manager/README.md

 - Dashboard UI: http://localhost:5173
 - API Gateway: http://localhost:9010

-[!TIP] To access this dashboard from another device on the same Wi-Fi, replace localhost with your phone's internal IP (found via ifconfig in Termux).
+[!TIP] To access this dashboard from another device on the same Wi-Fi, replace localhost with your phone's internal IP (found via 'ip addr show' in Termux).

 ## ⚠️ Requirements & Troubleshooting

-Node.js: Ensure nodejs-lts is installed via pkg install nodejs-lts.
+Node.js: Ensure nodejs-lts is installed via 'pkg install nodejs-lts'.

 Storage: This project requires approximately 400MB of space for node_modules.